dan1229/flutter_api_services/README.md

 -------------------------------------------------------

-Services for HTTP services for Flutter/Dart.
-Includes templates and support
+HTTP services for Flutter/Dart.
+Includes templates, helper methods, types and more to help interaction with external services of any sort.

 Currently supporting: